-Section 11.10.2.2: The Member must be locked into a designated pharmacy no later than ninety (90) Days after the initial quarterly referral from the Department unless the Member files an Appeal.
-The established timeline below is recommended.
+The Member must be locked into a designated pharmacy no later than ninety (90) Days after the initial quarterly referral from the Department unless the Member files an Appeal.
+The established timeline below (Exhibit 15) is recommended.

-Lock-in Schedule
+Exhibit 15- Statewide Pharmacy Lock-In Program Schedule

-- March 1 Run Report based on Pharmacy Dispensed Date 07/1/2020 to 12/31/2020 (Request to run can be made during the last two [2] weeks.) - March 1 to March 30 Thirty (30) Days for the Pharmacy Dept. to complete the Clinical Component - April 1 to April 30 Thirty (30) Days for PI LI to complete data entry in MMIS and prepare for mailing - May 1 Notification Letter to Beneficiaries (twenty [20] Days to respond) - May 20 Letter to selected Pharmacy (ten [10] Days to respond) - June 1 Effective Lock-In Date - June 1 Run Report based on Pharmacy Dispensed Date 10/1/2020 to 3/31/2021.

-(Request to run can be made during the last two [2] weeks in May) - June 1 to June 30 Thirty (30) Days for the Pharmacy Dept. to complete the Clinical Component. - July 1 to July 31 Thirty (30) Days for PI LI to complete data entry in MMIS and prepare for mailing. - August 1 Notification Letter to Beneficiaries (twenty [20] Days to respond) - August 20 Letter to selected Pharmacy (ten [10] Days to respond) - September 1 Effective Lock-In Date - September 1 Run Report based on Pharmacy Dispensed Date 1/1/2021 to 6/30/2021.

-(Request to run can be made during the last two [2] weeks in August.) - September 1 to September 30 Thirty (30) Days for the Pharmacy Dept. to complete the Clinical Component. - October 1 to October 30 Thirty (30) Days for PI LI to complete data entry in MMIS and prepare for mailing. - November 1 Notification Letter to Beneficiaries (twenty [20] Days to respond) - November 20 Letter to selected Pharmacy (ten [10] Days to respond)

-December 1 - Effective Lock-In Date

-December 1 - Run Report based on Pharmacy Dispensed Date 4/1/2021 to 9/30/2021.

-(Request to run can be made during the last two [2] weeks in November)

-December 1 to December 31 - Thirty (30) Days for the Pharmacy Dept. to complete the Clinical Component.

-January 1 to January 31 - Thirty (30) Days for PI LI to complete data entry in MMIS and prepare for mailing.

-February 1 - Notification Letter to Beneficiaries (twenty [20] Days to respond)

-February 20 - Letter to selected Pharmacy (ten [10] Days to respond)

-March 1 - Effective Lock-In Date
+Lock-in Schedule Date Task March 1 Run Report based on Pharmacy Dispensed Date 07/1/2020 to 12/31/2020 (Request to run can be made during the last two [2] weeks.)
+March 1 to March 30 Thirty (30) Days for the Pharmacy Dept. to complete the Clinical Component April 1 to April 30 Thirty (30) Days for PI LI to complete data entry in MMIS and prepare for mailing May 1 Notification Letter to Beneficiaries (twenty [20] Days to respond) May 20 Letter to selected Pharmacy (ten [10] Days to respond) June 1 Effective Lock-In Date Run Report based on Pharmacy Dispensed Date 10/1/2020 to 3/31/2021.
+(Request to run can be made during the last two [2] weeks in May) June 1 to June 30 - Thirty (30) Days for the Pharmacy Dept. to complete the Clinical Component.
+July 1 to July 31 Thirty (30) Days for PI LI to complete data entry in MMIS and prepare for mailing.
+August 1 Notification Letter to Beneficiaries (twenty [20] Days to respond) August 20 Letter to selected Pharmacy (ten [10] Days to respond) September 1 Effective Lock-In Date Run Report based on Pharmacy Dispensed Date 1/1/2021 to 6/30/2021.
+(Request to run can be made during the last two [2] weeks in August.)
+September 1 to September 30 Thirty (30) Days for the Pharmacy Dept. to complete the Clinical Component.
+October 1 to October 30 Thirty (30) Days for PILI to complete data entry in MMIS and prepare for mailing.
+November 1 Notification Letter to Beneficiaries (twenty [20] Days to respond) November 20 Letter to selected Pharmacy (ten [10] Days to respond) December 1 Effective Lock-In Date Run Report based on Pharmacy Dispensed Date 4/1/2021 to 9/30/2021.
+(Request to run can be made during the last two [2] weeks in November) December 1 to December 31 Thirty (30) Days for the Pharmacy Dept. to complete the Clinical Component.
+January 1 to January 31 Thirty (30) Days for PI LI to complete data entry in MMIS and prepare for mailing.
+February 1 Notification Letter to Beneficiaries (twenty [20] Days to respond) February 20 March 1 Letter to selected Pharmacy (ten [10] Days to respond) Effective Lock-In Date

-For all cites in Section 11.10.2.3, please refer to the contract for all requirements.

-Point of Sale:
+Section 11.10.2.3 Point of Sale